mpolden/journal/README.md

 journal: imported 3 new record(s)
 ```

-Imported records have now been persisted in a SQLite database located at
+Imported records have now been persisted in a SQLite database located in
 `/home/user/journal.db`.

 Repeating the import only imports records `journal` hasn't seen before, so